THE GALAPAGOS FINCH

 Can be seen on: Fernandina, Pinta, Darwin, Wolf

-The wonderfully named Vampire Finch gets it’s nickname from feeding habits which include sucking the blood of large sea birds.
+The wonderfully named Galapagos Vampire Finch gets its name from its unique feeding habits which include sucking the blood of large sea birds.
 Although typically a seed-eater, the Sharp-Beaked Ground Finch also eats seabird eggs and cactus nectar.
-Most commonly found on Fernandina and Pinta Islands, this species of finch has become extinct in other parts of Galapagos.
+Most commonly found on Fernandina and Pinta Islands, this species of Darwin Finch has become extinct in other parts of the Galapagos Islands.

-The Small Ground Finch is one of the most common species found at the Galapagos Islands – often you will find them in towns – and it is also the smallest.
-Their small beaks are perfect for picking up seeds from the ground, and they aso enjoy eating bugs – often seen sitting on the backs of Giant Tortoise, waiting for bugs to land.
-The males are all black, and females are brown with streaked plumage.
+The Galapagos Small Ground Finch is one of the most common species found on the Galapagos Islands, frequently spotted in towns or Galapagos airports.
+Their small finch beaks are perfect for picking up seeds from the ground, and they also enjoy eating bugs.
+Visitors often delight in seeing them sit on the backs of Giant Tortoise, waiting for bugs to land.
+The male Small Ground Finch is all black, and the females are brown with streaked plumage.
 Like other ground finches, Small Ground Finches mate during the rainy season, when the foliage of the islands blooms, producing enough food to sustain young chicks and fledglings.

 Conservation Status: Least Concern